• The Resilient Home: Design for a Changing World

 Published by Schiffer, 2024

-A collection of 12 inspiring homes for design enthusiasts that puts renewable “mass timber” front and center as a unique, and beautiful, solution to the challenges of climate change.
+A collection of 12 inspiring homes puts renewable “mass timber” front and center as a unique, sensible, and robust solution to the challenges of climate change.
 These hand-picked examples of single- and multi-family projects are explored through architectural and cultural lenses, adding a vital dimension to the story of timber that’s stronger than steel—a story that’s still in the early stages of being written by architects, builders, and their clients.
+Each project is accompanied by detailed stories capturing its genesis and challenges, as well as floor plans and full-color architectural photographs.
+Several of the projects included here were designed by courageous architects who built their own homes first using mass timber—ideal advisers for clients looking to navigate prefabricated engineered wood products.
+As mass timber continues to expand its footprint within the marketplace, more and more people have come to better understand why the products we specify are as important as the pipelines and sources they represent.
+This is a book about both.

 • Bamboo Contemporary: Green Houses Around the Globe